-ART 1-2
+ART FOUNDATIONS 1-2

-This course offers beginning art students a foundation in basic drawing skills, design elements and principles, and color theory as they create original art works in a variety of media.
-In addition to art production, students will use a variety of learning strategies including reading, analyzing and responding to develop a deeper understanding of art.
-Students will be examining important works of art from a variety of cultures and time periods, participating in critiques of art works, and discussing aesthetic issues.
+This course will provide students with a solid foundation for drawing and design.
+Elements of art, principles of design, color theory and composition will be covered.
+Students will learn art techniques and concepts using a variety of 2D and 3D media to create original works of art.
+In addition to art production, students will use a variety of learning strategies including reading, analyzing, and interpreting to respond, connect, and develop a deeper understanding of art from a variety of cultures and time periods.
+This is a year-long course.